adrianeortiz/devops-bootcamp-demo-projects/README.md

 ## 🚀 Quick Start

-Each repository in the `repos/` folder is a complete, standalone project.
+Each repository in the `repos/` folder is a complete, standalone project, but are seperated into respective module subfolders.
 To get started:

 1. **Navigate to any repository:**
    ```bash